UNMECE231Sp2020/homework-3-sonny/README.md

 You have been given these two push functions:

-    void push_back(const T &value)
+    void push_back(const Data &value)
-    void push_front(const T &value)
+    void push_front(const Data &value)

-Where `T` is your template name, which can be changed, and `value` is the value that you are adding to the `List` class (`value` can also be changed).
+Where `Data` is your template name, and `value` is the value that you are adding to the `List` class (`value` can be changed).
 Make sure that you consider two cases: where there is no nodes and where at least one node already exists.

 Next comes the pop functions: